grifferz/showing-terminal-output/README.md

 possible to tell `freeze` to embed a font into the SVG but that will make the SVG literally megabytes in size.
 I'm not sure these examples really need it.

-All the SVGs seem to start off more zoomes out that my PNG screenshots, but it's actually pleasing that they look more uniform.
+All the SVGs seem to start off more zoomed out that my PNG screenshots, but it's actually pleasing that they look more uniform.
 If you do "open image in new tab/window" in your browser then you can zoom them in and out and they retain the crispness.
 For me it is also possible then to copy/paste the actual